New Zealand’s South Island

 The city of Queenstown is also located on the South Island, with a cosmopolitan energy fueled by a buzzing mix of sophisticated bars, cafes, restaurants and shopping.
 Visitors can take advantage of the nearby Central Otago winegrowing region, recognized around the world for award-winning wines in varieties such as Pinot Noir, Riesling, Pinot Gris and Chardonnay.

-Our High Schools on New Zealand’s South Island
+Our Primary Schools and High Schools on New Zealand’s South Island

 Additionally some of these schools may offer the IB diploma.